Live (Iron Butterfly album)

 Live is the first live album by Iron Butterfly, released on April 22, 1970.
-The last album to be recorded with the longstanding quartet of Brann, Bushy, Dorman, and Ingle, it is the only Iron Butterfly album which does not feature more than one lead vocalist.
+The last album to be recorded with the longstanding quartet of Brann, Bushy, Dorman, and Ingle.
+It is the only Iron Butterfly album which features a single lead vocalist (Ingle).
 It was a commercial hit, reaching number 20 on the Billboard album chart.

 Reception

 Stephen Thomas Erlewine of AllMusic rated Live three out of five stars.
 He called the album "a dull document of Iron Butterfly's thundering live show," and declared the live rendition of "In-A-Gadda-Da-Vida" to be "three times as tedious" as the original version.